 Where can I get extra safety information about Goa?

-We are working with the Foreign and Commonwealth Office to do all we can to help British travellers stay safe overseas.
+We are working with the Foreign, Commonwealth and Development Office to do all we can to help British travellers stay safe overseas.
 Their website at: www.fco.gov.uk/knowbeforeyougo is packed with essential tips, travel advice and up-to-date country specific information.

 What about travel insurance?